Valérie (film)

-Valérie is a 1969 black-and-white Canadian film directed by Denis Héroux.
+Valérie is a 1969 black-and-white Canadian erotic film directed by Denis Héroux.
 It was the first Quebec film to show nudity.
 It turned an unprecedented gross of $1.68 million, making it the highest-grossing Canadian film of its time.

 Plot

 Danielle Ouimet upon leaving a convent with the leader of a motorcycle gang, discovers the hippie culture of Montreal and turns to prostitution.
 This improbable storyline, made famous by the frank display of nudity and sexuality, came from a culture that was still labouring under a strong sense of Catholic guilt.
 It was the first of a group of films known as maple-syrup porn.